solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 the restart this way.
 If enough validators failed to restart within 9 hours, then fallback to the manual, interactive cluster restart method.

-When a validator enters restart, it uses ephemeral shred version to avoid interfering with those outside the restart.
-There is slight chance that the ephemeral shred version would collide with the shred version after the silent repair phase, but even if this rare case occurred, we plan to flush the CRDS table on successful restart, so gossip messages used in restart will be removed.
+When a validator enters restart, it uses silent repair shred version to avoid interfering with those outside the restart.
+There is slight chance that the silent repair shred version would collide with the shred version after the silent repair phase, but even if this rare case occurred, we plan to flush the CRDS table on successful restart, so gossip messages used in restart will be removed.

+To be extra cautious, we will also filter out `LastVotedForkSlots` and `HeaviestFork` in gossip if a validator is not in silent repair phase.

 ### 2. Repair ledgers up to the restart slot